buttplugio/buttplug/buttplug/README.md

 that registers and communicates with different hardware.
 Clients can then connect over websockets or network ports, to claim and interact with the hardware.

+Buttplug-rs is a full fledged implementation of Buttplug, implementing both the client and server portions of the system.
+Implementations for other langauges (such as C# and JS) are built on top of the Rust library.
+See the [buttplug-rs-ffi](https://github.com/buttplugio/buttplug-rs-ffi) repo for more info.

 ## Hardware Support

 Buttplug-rs is currently capable of controlling toys via: